LewisGraves/project-1/README.md

 # Spaceman

-Spaceman is a game where you have to guess a word before the spaceman is drawn.
+Spaceman is a game where you have to guess a word before the spaceman gets you.

 ![new-game](spaceman-1.png)